fin-cli/handbook/commands/user/session/destroy.md

-# wp user session destroy
+# fin user session destroy

 Destroy a session for the given user.